AshridgeTechnologies/elemento/stories/Speech trainer example app.md

 - Record the questions and words in each game and the results
 - Display statistics on grammar points and words
 - Adjust frequency of choosing questions and words to practise those with lower scores
+- Set of possible words in a particular position, including missed out - for both generating and checking
+-